 That’s not acceptable!

-There’s not a single competitive pet food manufacturer in the world that can lay that claim.
-None.
-And, there’s not a single veterinarian who can guarantee that any prescribed pet food will accomplish what Unicorn will do.
+There’s not a single competitive pet food manufacturer in the world that can lay that claim (so far).
+And, there’s not a single veterinarian who can guarantee that any prescribed pet food will accomplish what we can do.

-And the economic impact of Unicorn’s system?
+And the economic impact of such an ecosystem?
 We performed an internal study that showed that excess revenue generated by the excess pet food consumed by obese pets was nearly $2 billion annually.
 And, industry data shows that approximately 40% of the revenue generated by the $16 billion pet care industry (veterinarians, pet pharmaceuticals) is directly attributable to pet obesity.

-Together, Unicorn intends on putting a big dent into the $8 billion or so revenue generated at the expense of obese pets.
+Can I put a dent into the $8 billion or so revenue generated at the expense of obese pets.

 The company is complicated, as are its technologies, systems and methods.
 They are all intertwined to carry their respective loads like each cable on the Golden Gate Bridge.